 Our mission is to educate the leaders of tomorrow, while preparing you to develop and achieve your personal and professional goals.
-Our Degree and Certificate Programs have been designed to train you to succeed in the world of business and information technology studies, and to develop tomorrow's industry leaders.
+Our Degree and Certificate Programs have been designed to train you to succeed in the world of business, information technology, and film studies, and to develop tomorrow's industry leaders.